iciamyplant/Poker_CFR/README.md

 Regret :
 - definition : quelque chose que j'ai fait, mais que j'aurais aimé ne pas avoir fait
 - exemple au poker : "je n'aurais pas du me coucher, j'aurais pu gagner plein d'argent"
+- Regret is a numeric value describing how much you regret a decision.
+It can be positive, negative, or zero.
+A positive regret indicates that you would have rather taken a different decision.
+A negative regret indicates that you are happy with your decision and a zero regret indicates that you are indifferent
 - on va regarder les rewards qu'on aurait pu recevoir en soustrayant le reward qu'on a effectivement recu

 Minimization :
 - c'est le but de l'algorithme
 - on veut minimiser le regret dans les actions qu'on prend : ça signifie qu'on se rapproche de l'optimale stratégie

+CFR works by repeatedly playing against itself while minimizing regret.
+CFR minimizes regret over many iterations until the average strategy over all iterations converges.
+The average strategy is the approximated Nash equilibrium.

 ### 2. Exemple : Rock - Paper - Scissors